chiluen/springframework-webmvc-servlet/mvc/condition/README.md

     - if a handler method consumes `application/json` and `application/xml` content types, and a client sends a request with a `Content-Type` header of `application/json`, the server can use the `ConsumesRequestCondition` to determine that the handler method can consume the requested content type and invoke the appropriate method to handle the request.
 - "`produce`":
     - if a handler method produces `application/json` and `application/xml` content types, and a client sends a request with an `Accept` header of `application/json`, the server can use the `ProducesRequestCondition` to determine that the handler method can produce the requested content type and generate an appropriate response.
+- “`composite`”:
+    - if a developer wants to define a request mapping that requires both a specific request method and a specific set of request headers, they can create a composite condition that combines `RequestMethodsRequestCondition` and `HeadersRequestCondition`.
+This can be achieved using the `CompositeRequestCondition` class as follows:

+        ```java
+        RequestMethodsRequestCondition methods = new RequestMethodsRequestCondition(RequestMethod.GET);
+        HeadersRequestCondition headers = new HeadersRequestCondition("Accept=text/plain");

+        CompositeRequestCondition condition = new CompositeRequestCondition(methods, headers);
+        ```

+        The resulting `condition` object can then be used to define the request mapping and will only match requests that satisfy both the request method and the request header criteria.

 **補充**：